 Most Popular Tetra Fish Types to Aquarists

 Tetras are one kind of popular freshwater fish, coming from South America, Central America, and Africa.
 Most of them are easy to keep.
-Tetras fish are small in size – generally, 1.5-2 inches and one tetra can produce 50 tetra fry on average.
-After about 8-12 months, tetra fry will get mature.
+Tetras fish are small – generally, 1.5-2 inches and one tetra can produce 50 tetra fry on average.
+After about 8–12 months, tetra fry will get mature.
 In this article, let’s explore further and understand the popular tetra aquarium.

 Colorful & active tetras fish species profile

-Tetras belong to Characidae, Alestiidae, or Lebiasinidae family, with a surprising amount of genera, more than 150.
+Tetras belong to the Characidae, Alestiidae, or Lebiasinidae family, with a surprising amount of genera, more than 150.
 One tip here, you can tell a difference between tetras from the Characidae family and other fish.
 That is the small adipose fin between the dorsal and caudal fins, which is the unique feature of tetras from the Characidae family.
 Next, this segment will bring an introduction to some tetras fish.

 1. Neon tetra

-Silver-white abdomen and light-blue back
+Brief description Silver-white abdomen and light-blue back

 A blue horizontal strip from the nose to the base of the adipose fin